Liquidium Starts Letting Users Borrow Bitcoin Liquidity Using Ordinals & Runes As Collateral

 — Liquidium | Bitcoin DeFi (@LiquidiumFi) July 29, 2024

-Launched in August 2022, Liquidium is a peer-to-peer (P2P) Bitcoin lending platform which permits customers to leverage their Bitcoin-based belongings, reminiscent of Ordinal Inscriptions (Ordinals) and Runes, as collateral for loans.
-It permits borrowing and lending Bitcoin via safe and decentralized mechanisms utilizing Partially Signed Bitcoin Transactions (PSBTs) and Discreet Log Contracts (DLCs) on the Bitcoin Layer-1 community.
+Launched in August 2022, Liquidium is a peer-to-peer (P2P) Bitcoin lending platform which permits customers to leverage their Bitcoin-based property, equivalent to Ordinal Inscriptions (Ordinals) and Runes, as collateral for loans.
+It allows borrowing and lending Bitcoin via safe and decentralized mechanisms utilizing Partially Signed Bitcoin Transactions (PSBTs) and Discreet Log Contracts (DLCs) on the Bitcoin Layer-1 community.

-The Liquiduim lending platform contains a governance token on the Runes token customary on Bitcoin.
-This token goals to decentralize the Liquidium lending protocol and foster group involvement in its governance.
-The Liquidium token additionally serves a number of functions inside the Liquidium ecosystem.
+The Liquiduim lending platform incorporates a governance token on the Runes token customary on Bitcoin.
+This token goals to decentralize the Liquidium lending protocol and foster neighborhood involvement in its governance.
+The Liquidium token additionally serves a number of functions throughout the Liquidium ecosystem.

 A number of the utility of the Liquidium token consists of governance, permitting token holders to take part in decision-making processes.
-Moreover, the Liquidium token will allow holders to unlock premium options, present platform payment reductions, and earn rewards via varied incentive packages.
+Moreover, the Liquidium token will allow holders to unlock premium options, present platform price reductions, and earn rewards via numerous incentive packages.

 How Does Liquidium Function?

 Liquidium lending protocol operates solely on the Bitcoin blockchain, letting customers lend and borrow native Bitcoin utilizing native Ordinals and Runes as collateral.
 Liquidium eliminates the necessity for intermediaries or custodians.
-Customers can safe Bitcoin loans in opposition to their Bitcoin belongings without having to promote them, due to this fact preserving full possession.
+Customers can safe Bitcoin loans towards their Bitcoin property while not having to promote them, due to this fact preserving full possession.

 Associated NFT Information: